 - Take responsibility: If you are at fault, take full responsibility for your actions.
 Don’t try to put the blame on your partner or justify your mistake, and do not resort to self-hatred either.

-- Be transparent: It is important to be honest and transparent in a relationship.
+- Be transparent: Honesty and transparency is important in a relationship.
 Essentially, you need to be upfront and true to yourself.
-Instead of holding back on your emotions, talk to your partner, and figure out what things have hurt you both.
+Instead of holding back on your emotions, talk to your partner, and figure out what hurt you both.

-- Plan couple meetings: It may happen that you may brush off important issues under the rug, leading to unresolved discussions.
+- Plan couple meetings: You may brush off important issues under the rug, leading to unresolved discussions.
 Have weekly couple meetings to talk about difficult topics, including money, trust, or future planning.

 - Be accommodating: Compromise is not a sign of weakness.
 A relationship always works on give and take.
 Be accommodating and adjust to each other’s preferences without sacrificing your happiness.